part | item | cond | resp |

 .
 This can be useful in situations where we have smaller sample sizes (higher uncertainty) and/or potential outliers.

-The model in question will not run until we create the variable priors
+, will not run until we create the variable priors1

 referred to in the code.
 First, it should be clarified that we do not need to specify priors ourselves: brm()